 Qualified undergraduate students may elect to enroll in a dual-degree program, combining their undergraduate bachelor's degree in linguistics with a master's degree in linguistics: forensic linguistics.

 Hofstra's forensic linguistics program was the first of its kind in the nation in a field that is increasingly used as a tool of legal professionals, law enforcement, and the intelligence community around the world.

 Meet Dr. Robert Leonard

 Dr. Leonard is professor of linguistics and director of the Institute for Forensic Linguistics, Threat Assessment, and Strategic Analysis.
 He is director of the graduate program in linguistics: forensic linguistics and heads the innovative Forensic Linguistics Capital Case Innocence Project.
 Dr. Leonard has consulted with the FBI and police and counterterrorism and intelligence agencies throughout the U.S., Canada, and the U.K.

 Dr. Leonard is a past recipient of Hofstra's "Teacher of the Year" award.

 In the New York region, graduates with a bachelor's degree in linguistics earn an average annual salary of $40,511, and job growth for this major is expected to rise by more than 34% by 2026, according to New York area labor market data retrieved in July 2018 by Burning Glass Technologies.
 More on alumni outcomes

 of recent alumni in this major reported finding employment or that they were attending or planning to attend graduate school within a year of graduation.

-of those recent alumni who reported that they were employed, responded that they had landed their positions at or before graduation.
-Some places they have reported working include:
+of recent alumni who reported that they were employed, responded that they had landed their positions at or before graduation.
+Some places where they have reported working include:

 EBSCO Information Services